Tina404/survive-a-pandemic/README.md

 # Survive a Pandemic
 This project is intended to get you well prepared to survive a Pandemic.

+## Quarantine

+- Stay at home
+- Stay away from the crowd
+- Say no to visitors

+## Protect yourself

-# Masks
+- Masks
   - N-95 Masks
   - Surgical Masks
-Note: Each type of face masks has an effective lifetime, for example, surgical masks might be good for 4 hours, while N-95 masks might last longer.
+  - Note: Each type of face masks has an effective lifetime, for example, surgical masks might be good for 4 hours, while N-95 masks might last longer.
 - Gloves
   - Disposable Rubber Gloves
   - Medical Gloves